romkatv/zsh4humans/tips.md

 for Humans when SSH teleporting to a host for the first time.

 If you want to load plugins from Oh My Zsh, check what you get from them.
-The vast majority of Oh My Zsh don't do anything useful on top of Zsh for Humans.
+The vast majority of Oh My Zsh plugins don't do anything useful on top of Zsh for Humans.
 If you are loading a plugin for the aliases it provides, it's almost always a better idea to copy the specific aliases to your `~/.zshrc` instead of loading the plugin.

 ## Backup and restore